 Saudi authorities arrest man who travelled to Mecca to perform pilgrimage for Queen

-Saudi authorities arrest man who traveled to Mecca to perform pilgrimage for Queen

 Pilgrims are prohibited from performing umrah on behalf of deceased non-Muslims.